Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • burning sensation in the rectum (when taking the drug in the form of rectal suppositories)

-Overdose (prescribing too large a dose for a particular patient) often leads to epileptoid (convulsive) seizures.
-Long courses of admission are not recommended.
+Overdose (prescribing too high a dose for a particular patient) often leads to epileptoid (convulsive) seizures.
+Long courses of treatment are not recommended.

 Theophylline and the drugs listed above (in which the same active substance), are contraindicated in patients with: